stewbasic/CommandItem/readme.md

 ## Future improvements

 This section is essentially notes for myself...
-* Deal with JSON formatted book contents.
-Can't use IChatComponent.getFormattedText on server.
-Can put format codes in Lore/Name NBT
 * Try vanilla client (acceptableRemoteVersions="")
 * Right click slate to open GUI (display tab, command tab)
 * Attach data from GUI to slate, to make the slate like a rune factory